Tight Planar Contact Manifolds with Vanishing Heegaard Floer Contact Invariants: Background

 \begin{theorem}[Ito--Kawamuro \cite{Ito_Kawamuro_essential}] If $(S,\phi)$ is an open book decomposition of $M$, and $c(\phi,B) > 4$ for every boundary component $B$ of $S$, then: \begin{itemize} \item $M$ is toroidal if and only if $\phi$ is reducible. \item $M$ is hyperbolic if and only if $\phi$ is pseudo-Anosov. \item $M$ is Seifert fibered if and only if $\phi$ is periodic. \end{itemize} \end{theorem}

 To use Theorem~\ref{Ito_Kawamuro_hyperbolic}, we will construct pseudo-Anosov monodromies, using the following construction of Penner, based on work of Thurston.

-\begin{theorem}[Penner \cite{Penner}] Let $\Gamma_1$ and $\Gamma_2$ be two multicurves which fill a surface $S$, and let $\phi$ be a product of positive Dehn twists on the elements of $\Gamma_1$ and negative Dehn twists on the elements of $\Gamma_2$, where each curve in $\Gamma_1 \cup \Gamma_2$ appears at least once with non-zero exponent in $\phi$.
+\begin{theorem}[Penner \cite{Penner}] Let $\Gamma_1$ and $\Gamma_2$ be two multicurves which fill a surface $S$ ({\it ie.\ }after being put in minimal position, their complement is a collection of discs and annuli), and let $\phi$ be a product of positive Dehn twists on the elements of $\Gamma_1$ and negative Dehn twists on the elements of $\Gamma_2$, where each curve in $\Gamma_1 \cup \Gamma_2$ appears at least once with non-zero exponent in $\phi$.
 Then $\phi$ is pseudo-Anosov. \end{theorem}